timsch3/asciigotchi/README.md

 - Made SVG icons instead of text for everything ✔
 - Animations when fulfilling needs ✔

-## Known issues

-- Pet is sometimes falsely being shown as dead on page load for up to a second
-- Animations not ending consistently

 ## Possible future features

 - Add need to sleep and couple with darkmode